-The average annual growth in actual and projected rate increases since the SBP began in 2015 are significantly lower than in the previous decade.
+The average annual growth in actual and projected rate increase previous decade.

 To offset the unanticipated costs affecting baseline operations and to keep rates as low as possible, we identified \$105 million in savings for 2018-2023.
 This includes reprioritizing large capital projects, finding lower-cost alternatives to existing projects, and reducing support for programs that have relatively small impacts on customers.
 These savings reduce rates by an average of 0.3% per year.